JacquelynGarcia/JacquelynGarcia/README.md

 - 🔭 I’m currently working on using neural networks to make stock price predictions.
 - 🌱 I’m currently learning how to set up my own postgreSQL database.
-- 👯 I’m looking to collaborate on data engineering projects!
+- 👯 I’m looking to collaborate on data pipeline projects!
 - 💬 Ask me about anything and everything **D A T A**.
 - 😄 Pronouns: She/Her/Ella
 - 🌴 Location: San Diego, CA